 Check headers are properly formatted.
 Our Text File import page outlines the headers needed to import data into Netlytic by way of either a .csv or .txt file.
 Formatting also required that headers are all in lower case.

 Download the CVS file from Netlytic.
 Open Excel and import the CSV through the “Data”->”From Text” option.
 You will need to select the file origin as “Unicode (UTF-8)”.
+You can also export your dataset as an Excel file which is more robust to handle non English characters, new lines, emojis and other special characters in tweets.

 Please note it may take up to 15 minutes for the first import to get data.
 If it is not there, there are a couple of possible reasons: